Saconyfx/venomscraper/README.md

 # Contributing

 Contributions are welcome!
-If you'd like to contribute to ReconGen Venom, please fork the repository and submit a pull request.
+If you'd like to contribute to Venomscrapper, please fork the repository and submit a pull request.

 # Disclaimer